My 10 favorite photo moments from 2012

 Cyclist on Tower Bridge, London / Photo by Joe Newman

 Our trip to London in the fall was too short.
 We were there for about two and a half days but still found time to do a lot of sightseeing.
 I got up early on our second morning and captured this cyclist crossing the Tower Bridge.
-Lamia met me later in the morning and we explored the Tower of London.
+Lamia met me later in the morning and we explored the how much is ambien

 Guiness Storeroom, Dublin / Photo by Joe Newman

 It’s fitting that one of the few photos I took during our trip to Dublin features a cold Guinness.
 I was so jet-lagged that I didn’t have much motivation to do much else except drink.
-I blogged about it in this post titled “48 hours in Dublin (or how how I caught up on my sleep)”.
+I blogged about it in this post titled report on essay writing competition.

 Lincoln Memorial, Washington, D.C. / Photo by Joe Newman